Europe feasts on 'sublime' IPO bonanza in 2021. Is it getting bloated?

 A global economy battered by the fallout of the COVID-19 crisis meant that much of this was directed towards growth investments such as tech stocks.

-Companies such as Polish logistics firm InPost (INPST.AS), German online car retailer Auto1 (AG1G.DE) and classic British boot brand Dr Martens (DOCS.L) issued into this flying market.
+Companies such as Polish logistics firm InPost, German online car retailer Auto1 and classic British boot brand Dr Martens issued into this flying market.

-Vodafone's towers unit Vantage Towers (VTWRn.DE) raised 2.3 billion euros ($2.7 billion) in the largest German deal since 2018, Britain's Deliveroo (ROO.L) raised 1.5 billion pounds ($2.1 billion) and Acciona Energia (ANA.MC) raised 1.5 billion euros in the biggest Spanish IPO since 2015.
+Vodafone’s towers unit Vantage Towers raised 2.3 billion euros ($2.7 billion) in the largest German deal since 2018, Britain’s Deliveroo raised 1.5 billion pounds ($2.1 billion) and Acciona Energia raised 1.5 billion euros in the biggest Spanish IPO since 2015.

 SCALE MATTERS